ejolly/ejolly.github.io/_posts/2019-02-18-rep_measures.md

 data.head()
 ```

-We can see that the overall dataset are generated as described above.
+We can see that the overall dataset is generated as described above.
 Simulating data this way also allows us to generate the best-linear-unbiased-predictions ([BLUPs](https://www.wikiwand.com/en/Best_linear_unbiased_prediction)) for each person in our dataset.
 These are the coefficients for each individual person.

 <div>
 <style scoped>